 Since opening in 2016, the RACE facility has conducted R&D into the use of robotics in extreme industrial environments where it is difficult to send people to carry out work.
 It also supports companies developing their own autonomous systems.
 RACE is a key centre for implementing the Government’s Robotics & Autonomous Systems strategy, which aims to equip the UK to compete in this emerging global industry.

-The building extension, funded by the Department for Business, Energy and Industrial Strategy, will allow the RACE workforce to expand by more than 50 per cent (to 250) and increase collaboration with both academic and industry partners on the latest state-of-the-art robotics equipment and testing facilities.
+The building extension, funded by the Department for Business, Energy and Industrial Strategy, will allow the RACE workforce to expand and increase collaboration with both academic and industry partners on the latest state-of-the-art robotics equipment and testing facilities.

 Existing partnerships have already seen RACE work with companies testing solutions for the international fusion energy project ITER, decommissioning technology for the nuclear industry, driverless cars, and ground robots.